Turmeric Tea | Health | Benefits | Recipe | Best Time | Side Effects

-Free radicals are additional oxygen molecules that can cause damage to tissue, which they contact.
+Free radicals are additional oxygen molecules that can cause tissue damage when they contact.

-Not only do curcuminoids intercept free radicals over five times more than vitamins C and E, but they can also absorb the free hydroxyl radical, which is considered the most reactive one (Menon et al. 20072).
+Curcuminoids intercept free radicals over five times more than vitamins C and E, and they can also absorb the free hydroxyl radical, considered the most reactive one (Menon et al. 20072).

-Thus, curcumin can fight diseases ranging from bronchitis to insulin resistance and even slow down the aging process.
+Thus, curcumin can fight diseases ranging from bronchitis to insulin resistance and even slow aging.

 On top of that, ginger adds further antioxidant benefits to turmeric tea (Shan et al. 20053).

-It’s precisely the primary ingredients, turmeric, and ginger, that gives turmeric tea its anti-inflammatory properties.
+The primary ingredients, turmeric and ginger, give turmeric tea its anti-inflammatory properties.

-With this in mind, chronic inflammation is a significant driver of modern diseases, such as type-2-diabetes, cancer, or rheumatoid arthritis.
+With this in mind, chronic inflammation is a significant driver of modern diseases like type-2 diabetes, cancer, or rheumatoid arthritis.

 Although curcumin is one of the most potent natural anti-inflammatory compounds, it is hard for the human body to absorb it properly.

-Therefore, any dish, drink, or dietary supplement with turmeric should contain black pepper as well.
+Therefore, any dish, drink, or dietary supplement with turmeric should also contain black pepper.